 For an explanation of what happens at the various hearings, see Overview of The Removal (Deportation) Hearings Process.

-An attorney will, before the hearing, spend the time to discover whether the DHS charge against you is correct, and whether any particular circumstances in your life would warrant defending against your deportation.
+An attorney will, before the removal hearing, spend the time to discover whether the DHS charges against you are correct and whether any particular circumstances in your life would warrant defending against your deportation.

 Unfortunately, immigrants are not eligible for free legal representation from the U.S. government.
-There are often ways to talk to an attorney at the first deportation hearing, but the immigrant must hire an attorney to represent them in subsequent hearings.
+There are often ways to talk to a volunteer attorney at the first deportation hearing, which is basically a scheduling hearing; but immigrants must hire an attorney to represent them in subsequent hearings.